 - the value of a stay at a German university for their career plans and/or research project.

 How to apply

-- The application cycle for travel in the 2019/20 academic year is now open.
+- The application cycle for travel in the 2019/20 academic year is now closed.

 - Interviews for short-listed candidates will take place in Oxford on Monday, week 9 of Hilary Term.
 Applications from candidates who are unable to attend an interview on this date cannot be accepted.